Imperial examination: 1912–1949

 After the fall of the Qing in 1912, Dr. Sun Yat-sen, the leader of the newly risen Republic of China, developed similar procedures for the new political system through an institution called the Examination Yuan, one of the five branches of government, although this was quickly suspended due to the turmoil in China between the two world wars, such as the Warlord era and the Japanese invasion.
 The Kuomintang administration revived the Examination Yuan in 1947 after the defeat of Japan.
 This system continues into present times in Taiwan along with the government itself after loss of the mainland to the Chinese Communist Party.

 1949–present

-The Civil Service in the People's Republic of China (PRC) since the economic reform era maintains a system of examinations for selection and promotion of civil servants.
+In the People's Republic of China (PRC), the revolutionary government of Mao Zedong rejected the imperial examination system in favor of cadres chosen for loyalty to the ruling Communist Party.
+Since the economic reform era of the 1980s, the Civil Service maintains a system of examinations for selection and promotion of civil servants.

 In the Republic of China (ROC), the constitution specifies that a public servant cannot be employed without going through an examination.
 The employment is usually also lifelong (that is, until age of retirement).